zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 makes.
 Depend.
 MesseThe people of the farm were uniquely single.

 [APZ 107.4] (#apz107 .4) {#apz107 .4 .ref .apz} "How to Guest
-Is it lonely in the sense of dispel cravings?”
+Is it lonely in the sense of dispel cravings?"
 He was thus singled The second one was lost because she was a girl who had been impoverished spirit Close with a Boruak at Neranjaranadetiya with the Sena Namuchi, only a marah who was the name of Bandu who had been driven by the craving network